ovh/docs/pages/public_cloud/public_cloud_databases/databases_Best_Practices/guide.en-gb.md

 #### Establish Landing Zones

 Create a scalable and secure multi-account environment as the foundation for your projects.
 This helps isolate resources and manage growth efficiently.
+For more details, refer to the AWS best practices on [landing zones](https://docs.aws.amazon.com/prescriptive-guidance/latest/migration-aws-environment/understanding-landing-zones.html).

 #### Use Multiple Accounts

 Isolate resources and workloads into different accounts for better security and management.
 This includes setting up accounts for different business units, applications, or environments (development, staging, production).
+Consider the AWS multi-account framework principles:
+- **Security controls:** Different applications might have different security profiles.
+- **Isolation:** An account is a unit of security protection.
+- **Data isolation:** Isolating data stores to an account limits access.
+- **Many teams:** Different teams have different responsibilities.
+- **Business process:** Different business units might have different processes.
+- **Billing:** Separate items at a billing level.
+- **Limit allocation:** Prevent workloads from consuming limits of others.

 #### Organize by Applications and Environments

 Segment your projects by applications and further divide them by environments.
 Use VRacks to securely connect resources across these environments.
+For example:
+- **Development:** Isolated for testing and development work.
+- **Staging:** For pre-production testing and validation.
+- **Production:** Live environment for end-users.

 #### Implement Network Segmentation